Kitchen Stewardship | A Baby Steps Approach to Balanced Nutrition

 But I Don’t LIKE Beans!

-A Note About Soy
+A Note about Soy

 Soy is one of those extremely controversial foods right now.
 You can find lots of sources that praise soy as the only legume that is a complete protein.
 You can also find sources that say soy is simply unsafe to eat unless it is fermented.
 For the purposes of this Monday Mission, just stay away from soybeans, unless you’re making Japanese miso… From what I understand, soybeans are tough to cook with and stink up the house, anyway!